RobertJaro/solar-viewer/README.md

 Installation
 ------------
-Start by installing wxpython and sunpy.
+Start by installing PyQt5 and SunPy.

 Using anconda:
 ```
 conda install -c conda-forge sunpy
-conda install -c anaconda wxpython
 ```
+PyQt5 should be already installed in the anaconda distribution, if not use: `conda install pyqt`

 Using pip:

-Linux user might have to install the prerequirements of wxpython, please see [https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites] for the full list.
-For Windows and Mac the pip installation is sufficient.
 ```
 pip install sunpy[all]
-pip install wxpython
+pip install pyqt5
 ```

-Full instructions can be found here: [http://docs.sunpy.org/en/stable/guide/installation/index.html] and [https://wiki.wxpython.org/How%20to%20install%20wxPython]
+Full instructions can be found here: [http://docs.sunpy.org/en/stable/guide/installation/index.html].

 Next download this code (or clone the repository).
 Execute `python setup.py install` in the project root.
 Afterwards the executable can be found in the scripts or bin folder of your python installation(e.g.: ...\Anaconda3\Scripts\solarviewer.exe)

-**Note:**

-This viewer uses wxpython as GUI.
-It uses the native GUI of your operating system, so normally the pip installation should be sufficient.
-If you encounter difficulties during the installation check the requirements [https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites].
-Linux Users should be aware that the current wxpython version uses gtk3 by default.

 Usage
 ------------